mwcz/clayto-hugo/content/posts/061 - web component icons/index.md

     <feFlood result="COLOR" />
     <feComposite operator="in" in="COLOR" in2="SourceAlpha" />
   </filter>
-  <image xlink:href="" width="100%" height="100%" filter="url(#color-filter)"></image>
+  <image xlink:href="{{ SVG URL HERE }}" filter="url(#color-filter)" width="100%" height="100%"></image>
 </svg>
 ```

 There were many considerations that went into picking this approach for injecting SVGs, but the biggest one is that this approach allows SVGs to be loaded from any origin.
-More about [other SVG injection methods][discarded].
+A follow-up post has more about [other SVG injection methods][discarded].

 After Safari's incompatibility forced me to move on from the most promising method ([CSS background image][css-bg]), I was stumped.
 If SVG filters couldn't work inside Safari's Web Component implementation, would I have to give up and start from scratch?

 I had some hunches about why SVG filters don't work in Safari shadow DOMs.
 One hunch was something to do with the fact that each SVG has its own shadow DOM.
 Another was that Safari was having trouble looking up the SVG by its `id`.
 Perhaps it was doing a naive `document.body.getElementById` rather than looking inside the nearest shadow root, for example.
 Perhaps both hunches are true and related somehow.

 Anyway, I figured that if those hunches were true, the problem would disappear if the `<filter>` and the icon existed inside the same SVG element.
 That led me to [`<image>`][svg-image], and when I tried it out, it worked perfectly.
 Well, not in IE11, but everywhere else.

-## Icon coloring

-The last point to cover in the summary is how icons get colored.
-If the SVGs were directly embedded on the page, they could be colored with a simple CSS rule like `svg { fill: blue }`.
-However, since we're including the SVGs remotely (via `<image xlink:href="URL">`), they can't be affected by the `fill` property.
-There is another approach, which might sound a bit hacky, but it works well: SVG filters.
-More about SVG filters for [coloring][coloring].

-That's it for the summary!
-Below are more thorough explanations of each part of the implementation.

 ---